 Anodal stimulation is associated with a decrease in GABA neurotransmitter concentration and cathodal stimulation is associated with decrease in both glutamate and GABA.
 Dopaminergic mechanisms may be involved in NMDA-induced after-effects.
 Anodal stimulation also increases oxyhemoglobin concentration and associated regional cerebral blood flow in the stimulated area.

 In this manner, tDCS may be used to increase cortical brain activity in specific brain areas that are under-aroused or alternatively decrease activity in areas that are overexcited.
 Research has shown that the effects of tDCS can last for an appreciable amount of time after exposure.
-Stimulation of less than 5 minutes have little carry over effect once stimulation has stopped, whereas stimulation lasting longer than 20 minutes can have after-effects lasting for a couple of hours or more.
-Similarly, when stimulation is repeated on a daily basis for periods of 5-10 days, there is a clear increase in the length of treatment effects often lasting a number of weeks or even months.
+Stimulation of less than 5 minutes has little carry over effect once stimulation has stopped, whereas stimulation lasting longer than 20 minutes can have after-effects lasting for a couple of hours or more.
+Similarly, when stimulation is repeated on a daily basis over a week or two, there is a clear increase in the length of treatment effects often lasting a number of weeks or even months.
 These long-term effects of tDCS likely involve NMDA-receptor dependent mechanisms.
 Repeated tDCS is believed to activate neurochemical changes in the affected neuronal matrix similar to those that are known to result in the consolidation of newly learned information into long-term memory.

 The behavioral effects of tDCS are primarily dependent on the intensity, duration, location and electrovalence of stimulation.
 Anodal tDCS of the premotor cortex, for instance, increases the excitability of the ipsilateral motor cortex and inhibition of the contralateral motor areas.
 More intense or more prolonged or repeated stimulation results in longer lasting after-effects.